Terem Moffi: Club career

+Kortrijk

 Moffi left Nigeria and moved to England to join the Buckswood Football Academy at Hastings, East Sussex at the age of 17, and thereafter moved to Lithuania with Kauno Žalgiris.
 He eventually joined Riteriai, but had visa issues that delayed his debut.
 Moffi eventually scored 20 goals in 29 leagues games for Riteriai, and transferred to Belgian club Kortrijk in January 2020.

+Lorient

 On 1 October 2020, Moffi joined Ligue 1 side Lorient on a permanent deal.

+Nice

 On 31 January 2023, he signed for Nice on loan until the end of the season, with an obligation-to-buy for €30 million and a 15% sell-on clause in favor of Lorient.
+In the 2023–24 season, he became his club's top scorer with 11 goals.

 International career

 On 14 May 2021, Nigeria head coach Gernot Rohr included Moffi in his 31-man list for friendlies in June.
 Moffi debuted with the Super Eagles in a 1–0 loss to Cameroon on 4 June 2021.

+Moffi scored his first two goals for Nigeria on June 13, 2022, against São Tomé and Príncipe.
+With his brace, he contributed to his team’s 10–0 victory.

+Initially left out of the list of twenty-five Nigerian players selected by José Peseiro to take part in the 2023 Africa Cup of Nations, Terem Moffi was later called up to replace the injured Victor Boniface.